Quick answer

 The question isn’t just “which DMA has the most potential cases?”
 It’s “where can my budget create the most impact?”

-$164 million in Los Angeles advertising means your $500K budget might be invisible.
+$22.5 million a month in Los Angeles advertising means your $500K budget might be invisible.
 That same $500K in an underserved market could establish meaningful presence.

 References